a0re/innovation-backend/README.md

 - joblib >= 1.2.0
 - pyyaml >= 6.0

-## 🎓 Academic Usage

-This project is designed for academic submission with:
-- Clean, commented code
-- Comprehensive documentation
-- Reproducible results
-- Professional visualizations
-- Detailed analysis and insights

 ## 📝 Notes

 - The project uses sample datasets for demonstration
 - All preprocessing steps are documented and reproducible
 - Model performance may vary based on data quality
 - Clustering results depend on the spam message distribution

-## 🤝 Contributing

-This is an academic project.
-For questions or issues, please refer to the course instructor.

 ## 📄 License